lubsar/EFREI-Introduction-to-Machine-Learning/README.md

 Feel free to contact me (<radek.svoboda@vsb.cz> or office EA404, FEI) if you have any questions or want to discuss any topic from the course 😊

+# 📌 Important news
+* In the lecture on the **30th October** there will be a **exam** and **project** will be assigned
+* Exam will take **45 - 60 minutes** and it is a written exam (paper, no internet)

+The skills to be assessed:
+* Ability to differen9ate between supervised and unsupervised learning based on examples of scenarios
+* Ability to apply linear regression to predict outcomes, analyze and assess model performance
+* Ability to apply KMeans clustering on a dataset and determine the op9mal number of clusters
+* Ability to interpret and present the clustering result
+* Ability to implement KNN on a dataset considering appropriate parameters (e.g., k)

+* 💡 We will go through some examples of such tasks in the next lecture 😊

 # 📊 Exercises
 ## Exercise 1
 The aim of the exercise is to get an overview of the basic capabilities of the Pandas, Matplotlib and Seaborn libraries and be able to setup a Python Virtual Enviroment (`venv`)